ARAnisseh/LittleLemon/README.md

 DELIMITER ;

 CALL GetBookingsData('2021-11-13');

-Task 10: Use the String Function. sql
+Task 10: Use the String Function.
-Copy code

 SELECT
     CONCAT('ID: ', BookingID, ', ', 'Date: ', BookingDate, ', ', 'Number of guests: ', NumberOfGuests) AS 'Booking Details'
 FROM Bookings;
-Feel free to copy and run the provided SQL statements in your MySQL environment to perform the specified tasks in the Little Lemon database.